 One thing I will say before I go any further is if you are going to visit Chichicastenango purely for the shopping, don’t bother.
 You can get the same things all over Guatemala for far cheaper and with less chaos.
-I didn’t actually buy anything there, I went looking for some nice sandals and a unique piece of jewellery.
+I didn’t actually buy anything there, I went looking for some nice sandals and a unique piece of jewelry.
 Both of which I bought in Panajachel when I got back from Chichi as it was nicer and I got a better deal.

 Here are some reasons you should 100% visit Chichicastenango